seltzer1717/just-maven-clojure-archetype/README.md

 ```
 # Compiling, Testing, and Running Clojure
 Maven is initiated with the `mvn` CLI command.
-Navigate to your artifactId folder (e.g. cranberry-fizzy-juice)
+Navigate to your artifactId folder (e.g. jelly-donuts)
 ## Starting a Clojure REPL
 - `mvn exec:java@clj`
 ## Compiling Clojure source main